He's Just Not That into You (film)

-He's Just Not That Into You is a 2009 American romantic comedy-drama film directed by Ken Kwapis, based on Greg Behrendt and Liz Tuccillo's 2004 self-help book of the same name.
+He's Just Not That into You is a 2009 American-German romantic comedy-drama film directed by Ken Kwapis, based on Greg Behrendt and Liz Tuccillo's 2004 self-help book of the same name.
 It follows nine people and their varying romantic problems.
 Gigi, a common thread amongst the characters, is followed more closely than the other eight and has a more developed storyline as she consistently misreads all of her romantic partners' behaviors.
 She meets Alex, who helps her to interpret signs given to her by her dates.

-The ensemble cast includes Ben Affleck, Jennifer Aniston, Drew Barrymore, Jennifer Connelly, Kevin Connolly, Bradley Cooper, Ginnifer Goodwin, Scarlett Johansson, Kris Kristofferson, and Justin Long.
-The film was produced by New Line Cinema and Flower Films, the production company owned by Barrymore, who was executive producer.
+The film stars an ensemble cast of Ben Affleck, Jennifer Aniston, Drew Barrymore, Jennifer Connelly, Kevin Connolly, Bradley Cooper, Ginnifer Goodwin, Scarlett Johansson, and Justin Long.
+The film was produced by New Line Cinema and Flower Films, the production company owned by Barrymore, who is also the film's executive producer.

 Production began in Baltimore in 2007.
-The film was released on February 6, 2009 by Warner Bros.
+The film was released on February 6, 2009, by Warner Bros.
 Pictures to mixed reviews.
-It grossed $27,785,487 on its opening weekend and over $178,866,158 worldwide.
+It grossed $27.7 million on its opening weekend and over $178.8 million worldwide.

 Plot

 Gigi, Conor and Alex

 In Baltimore, Gigi repeatedly misreads the romantic interest of her dates.

 Following a tepid date with real estate agent Conor Barry, Gigi is befriended by bar owner Alex, who suggests she misinterprets romantic signals.
 As their friendship continues, Gigi interprets his helpfulness as a sign he is attracted to her, but Alex rebuffs her, chastising her for ignoring his advice.

 As Gigi moves on from Alex, he realizes he is in love with her.
-After leaving several unanswered messages, Alex arrives at Gigi's apartment after she returns from a pleasant date, and declares his love and they end up kissing.
+After leaving several unanswered messages, Alex arrives at Gigi's apartment after she returns from a date, and declares his love and they end up kissing.